yamadayoshi/printWithJasperReport/README.md

 This project is using jasperreports-6.5.0.jar as main version.

-Jasper Reports library requires some additional jar to work.
+Jasper Reports library requires some additional jar to work:

-In my case I am using:
 -- commons-beanutils-1.9.3.jar
 -- commons-collections-3.2.2.jar
 -- commons-digester3-3.2.jar